ofzza/enTT-RxJS/README.md

 ### Cast accepts RxJS Observables

-If passed a RxJS Observable, cast will return a piped Observable which will map any resolved value to a cast instance, in line with how the base [enTT](https://github.com/ofzza/enTT) library works with Promises.
+If passed a RxJS Observable, cast will return a piped Observable which will map any resolved value to a cast instance, in line with how the base [enTT](https://github.com/ofzza/enTT) library works with Promises, like so:

 <details><summary>EXAMPLE</summary>